 We're a civic technology lab building digital tools that fight disinformation and dark money.Get in Touch

-We support voters with analytics tools that map flows of information and money
+We support citizens with tools that map networks of money and narratives

 We support media and political literacy efforts with interactive case studies

-We support researchers with open access to clean and structured datasets
+We support researchers, analysts, and journalists with access to datasets

 Code for Democracy started as a meetup in early 2017 after a group of friends became concerned about the increasing lack of transparency and accountability in our democratic processes.
 Our efforts to familiarize more engineers with policy reached over 3,000 coders across San Francisco, New York City, Boston, and Washington, DC.